SBU-BMI/quip_cnn_segmentation/large_scale_training_testing/READMD.md

 It first copies svs files from a remote host, then runs CNN to generate csv and json files,
 then it copies the resulting files to a remote host.

-The python program does tiling, detection and segmentation, csv and json file generation.
+The python program does everything: tiling, detection and segmentation, csv and json file generation.
 You can use visual_seg_polygons.py to visualize polygons overlayed with segmentation results.